GylanSalih/GamePriceTracker/README.md

 Coming Soon :)

-## Logging

-The script creates a `OrganizeMyFiles.log` file in the project directory, where it logs all actions such as successful file moves, error messages, and deleted empty folders.

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.